Anubisa97/SoftUni-Angular/Project/apex-auto-app/README.md

 This project requires the use of the Rest Api which uses MongoDB provided in the course and Firebase - Realtime Database.

 ## Local DB

+To access the local database the user will need to restore it by using the follwoing comand with the path to the /folders directory "mongorestore -d forum C:\Users\Name\Downloads\resources\forum"